Pranay-Bhilare/ai-content-agent/README.md

 # AI Content Agent

-A modern, full-stack Next.js application for analyzing and enhancing YouTube videos with AI.
+A modern, AI powered full-stack Next.js application for analyzing and enhancing YouTube videos with AI.
 Submit a YouTube URL to ask any questions related to the video, AI-generated titles, thumbnails, full transcriptions by an interactive AI AGENT for EVERYTHING.

 ## Features
 - **YouTube Video Analysis:** Fetches and allows you to ask any question about the video indexed.